 None of these theories, however, adequately explain the absence of any mention of the figure prior to 1742.
 If prehistoric in origin, then it is curiously omitted from a Saxon charter dated AD 903 which makes a clear reference to the hill itself.
 Similarly there are no records of the cross from the medieval or early post-medieval period.
 Perhaps, as has been suggested, the cross was created during the Puritan interregnum of the mid 17th century by local people under the direction of a local cleric as a substitute for other social activities then abolished.

-That first mention of the figure in 1742 comes from the pen of Francis Wise, a librarian and antiquary, who worked at the Bodleian Library at Oxford.
-Wise’s theory was that the cross was indeed of Saxon origin and was made around 910 to mark Edward the Elder’s victory over a Danish raiding party at Bledlow, about four miles away.
+That first mention of the cross in 1742 comes from the pen of Francis Wise, a librarian and antiquary, who worked in the Bodleian Library at Oxford.
+Wise’s theory was that it was indeed of Saxon origin and was made around 910 to mark Edward the Elder’s victory over a Danish raiding party at Bledlow, about four miles away.
 Wise seems to have been keen on Saxon origin stories for hill figures: another of his theories posited that the White Horse of Uffington commemorated Alfred the Great’s victory over the Danes at Ashdown in 871.

 The allure of hill figures rests on their antiquity and ambiguity.
 The Whiteleaf Cross has none of the epic, other-worldly grandeur of the previously mentioned Cerne Abbas giant and White Horse of Uffington.
 It exercises a different, simpler magic.
-If it ever was proven that it was no more than the product of a Puritan cleric’s scheme to divert his parishioners from maypole dancing and wassail, then that magic would be dissolved.
-But I’’m sure that if its origin mystery was ever going to be solved, it would have been so by now.
+If it ever was proven no more than the product of a Puritan cleric’s scheme to divert his parishioners from maypole dancing and wassail, then the magic would be dissolved.
+Still, if the mystery of its origin was ever going to be solved, that would have happened by now.
 The Whiteleaf Cross endures as an enigmatic presence on the Chiltern landscape.